I might be better at composting than gardening.

 June 1: harvest/empty the right bin and cap the left one to leave it alone until November 1.

-If there was a a third bay, it would give you six months to procrastinate using your finished batch while it waits, but the schedule can keep moving: one bay would be accepting input and one would be capped and digesting.
+If there was a a third bay for finished-compost-storage, it would give you six months to procrastinate using your finished batch while the schedule keeps moving: the first bay would be accepting input and the second would be capped and digesting.

 Things it has eaten: